 What Kind of Allergy Medicine Is Safe During Pregnancy?

 No allergy medicines are entirely safe during pregnancy.
 However, some of the common and the best allergy medicines during pregnancy with no known harm are oral antihistamines such as chlorpheniramine, cetirizine.
 Avoid consuming allergy drugs during your first trimester, as this is the phase when the foetus undergoes crucial development.
 However, always consult with your doctor before using.
 Below are some of the points one should bear in mind while taking allergy drugs:

-These allergy tablets are safe to use during pregnancy as long as you use them as per the package directions.
+These allergy tablets are safe to use during pregnancy as long as you use them as directions.
 Some of these OTC allergy tablets during pregnancy include loratadine, cetirizine, diphenhydramine.

 Since there are not enough evidence supporting their safety, it’s better to avoid antihistamines nasal spray, and other decongestants combined with antihistamines.

 Which Medicated Nasal Sprays Can You Use?